-An unfortunate issue in the martial arts is that there are numerous charlatans who make some pretty fantastical claims about their abilities.
+An unfortunate issue in the martial arts is that numerous charlatans make some pretty fantastical claims about their abilities.
 People who claim to be able to throw someone from across the room without ever physically touching them is a typical example.

-The other thing you may wish to notice is it seems nearly every third person in the martial arts is a grand master.
-We don’t use terms like this in Tensoku Ryu because we think it is misleading and frankly demeaning to those rare individuals who were grand masters.
-When you see someone who looks to be about 30 years old who is claiming to be a grand master, you must pause to consider how much they could possibly have learned in the relatively little time they have been a practitioner.
-While the person may have viable martial arts skills, they may yet to have gained the level of maturity and experiences associated with someone who has been working in the arts for two, three or even four times as long.
+The other thing you may wish to notice is it seems nearly every third person in the martial arts is a grandmaster.
+We don’t use terms like this in Tensoku Ryu because we think it is misleading and frankly demeaning to those rare individuals who were grandmasters.
+When you see someone who looks to be about 30 years old who is claiming to be a grandmaster, you must pause to consider how much they could have learned in the relatively little time they have been a practitioner.
+While the person may have viable martial arts skills, they may yet have gained the level of maturity and experiences associated with someone who has been working in the arts for two, three or even four times as long.
 You should not disrespect someone who makes such claims, but you need not hold them in high reverence simply because they claim that title.
 Allow the person’s skills, knowledge, demeanor, experiences, and wisdom to help you decide who is worthy of reverence.

-Cult following is somewhat related to the earlier discussion regarding charlatans, but it goes beyond that significantly.
-Some charlatans are able to convince relatively large groups of people to accept their principles and fictions as fact.
+A cult following is somewhat related to the earlier discussion regarding charlatans, but it goes beyond that significantly.
+Some charlatans can convince relatively large groups of people to accept their principles and fictions as fact.
 This may happen even though logic would suggest that people should avoid the charlatan and his or her teachings.

-As you examine any martial arts system you must look to see whether the art is designed to promote an individual or to promote an art or system.
+As you examine any martial arts system you must look to see whether the art is designed to promote an individual or to promote the martial arts system.
 Where an individual is promoted above all else you may have uncovered a cultish organization.
 You may want to proceed with extreme caution.

 I recall another case in which the head of a martial arts system was looked upon with great reverence.
 A student was promoting this system-head to others on a martial arts forum when another forum participant mentioned that the head of the system had a questionable past.
 The student then replied that he did not care if the head instructor was named Hitler, he would follow him anywhere to learn what would be taught.